Picture Page: Preservation

 Picture Page was produced live by the BBC from their Alexandra Palace television studio for the entirety of its run.
 The first episode was actually broadcast on 8 October 1936, some three and a half weeks before the official opening of the service on 2 November, as part of the ongoing test transmissions during the prelude to the initiation date.
 Until 1949 the series was not recorded and thus none of the pre-1949 programmes exist anymore.
 Four shows from 1951 have survived in the form of telerecordings.

 Theme tune

-The theme tune was composed by Philip Green.
+The theme tune Shopping Centre was composed by Philip Green.